Junior Session Sunset

 FAQ

-Junior Session fills easily and has a long waitlist.
+Junior Session filled easily and had a long waitlist.
 Why does it matter that some schools start earlier in August if Junior Session fills?

 Since 2015, we have not cleared the previous year’s waitlist when the returning camper guarantee expires on November 30.
 The waitlist rolls over from year to year.
 It often takes several years to get in, and some campers age out of their camper years never getting off the waitlist.

-In that dynamic, families found themselves in a situation where the most reliable way to get access to the returning camper enrollment guarantee is to attend Junior Session.
-Campers can only attend Junior Session for two years, so the waitlist turns over more quickly.
-These days, the vast majority of the first-time four-weekers are returning Junior Session campers.
+In that dynamic, families found themselves in a situation where the most reliable way to get access to the returning camper enrollment guarantee was to attend Junior Session.
+Campers could only attend Junior Session for two years, so the waitlist turned over more quickly.
+This created a situation in which the vast majority of the first-time four-weekers were returning Junior Session campers.

-Making Junior Session the best way to get into the four-week session isn’t fair to the many families who don’t have the option of attending Junior Session due to their school calendar.
+Making Junior Session the best way to get into the four-week session wasn’t fair to the many families who don’t have the option of attending Junior Session due to their school calendar.

-If this were the only issue, a potential solution would be to continue to offer Junior Session, but not give those campers returning camper status for the four-week sessions, but given that there are staffing challenges as well, we’ve judged that the better course of action is to focus on our core program, the four-week sessions.
+If that were the only issue, a potential solution would have been to continue to offer Junior Session, but not give those campers returning camper status for the four-week sessions, but given that there were staffing challenges as well, we judged that the better course of action was to focus on our core program, the four-week sessions.

 Isn’t there another way to staff Junior Session other than college students?
 Alumni returning to be counselors perhaps?